JakubKorytko/file-manager/README.md

 errorCodes can contain variables in the {} brackets.
 You can see how to use the command in the "logic/error.py" file. **The same applies to the genericErrorCodes section.**

-1. You need to add a class to the **/commands** directory.
-Name of the class must be the same as the name of the command in the config.json file.
+2. You need to add a class to the **/commands** directory.
+Name of the class must be the same as the name of the command in the config.json file (case insensitive).
 The class must derive from the **Command** class and implement the **main** method.
 The **main** method is called when the command is executed.
 It takes a list of arguments as a parameter and returns an integer.
 Look at the **/commands/.example.py** file for an example of how to create a new command class.

-2. You need to add an import statement for the new command class to the **/commands/__init__.py** file.
+3. You need to add an import statement for the new command class to the **/commands/\_\_init\_\_.py** file.
 This allows files-manager to find the class when it needs to execute the command.
 There is a comment in the file that tells you how to add the import statement.

 ## License